Aurora Hunt Aurora Hunt

 AH

 If you are asking "where to see the northern lights tonight", you are already racing against the clock.
-When a geomagnetic storm hits, minutes matter.
-Instead of driving blindly into the dark, successful chasers rely on live radar to thread the needle between cloud cover and the expanding auroral oval.
-Here is how you can find the exact coordinates for the best view tonight.
+When a geomagnetic storm hits, minutes matter, but speed only helps if the route is realistic.
+Instead of driving blindly into the dark, successful chasers compare live space-weather data with cloud maps, darkness and safe access.
+This guide shows how to choose the best reachable viewing area tonight, not a guaranteed set of coordinates.

 How We Reviewed This Guide